-- Work closely and collaboratively with colleagues and partners to discuss implementation issues, provide solutions, recommendations and/or to alert appropriate officials and stakeholders for higher-level interventions and/or decisions.
-Keep records of reports and assessments for easy reference and/or to capture and institutionalize lessons learned. - Participate in monitoring and evaluation exercises, programme reviews and annual sectoral reviews with government and other counterparts to assess programmes/projects, and to report on required action/interventions at the higher level of programme management. - Monitor and report on the use of sectoral programme resources (financial, administrative and other assets), verifying compliance with approved allocations, organizational rules, regulations, procedures and donor commitments, standards of accountability and integrity.
-Report on critical issues and findings to ensure timely resolution by management and stakeholders.
-Follow up on unresolved issues to ensure resolution. - Prepare regular and mandated sectoral programme/project reports for management, donors and partners to keep them informed of programme progress.
+Work closely and collaboratively with colleagues and partners to discuss operational and implementation issues, provide solutions, recommendations, and/or to alert appropriate officials and stakeholders for higher-level intervention and decisions.
+Keep record of reports and assessments for easy reference and to capture and institutionalize lessons learned.

+Participate in monitoring and evaluation exercises, programme reviews and annual sectoral reviews with government and other counterparts to assess programmes and to report on required action/interventions at the higher level of programme management.

+Monitor and report on the use of sectoral programme resources (financial, administrative and other assets), and verify compliance with approved allocation and goals, organizational rules, regulations, procedures, as well as donor commitments, standards of accountability, and integrity.
+Report on issues identified to ensure timely resolution by management and stakeholders.
+Follow up on unresolved issues to ensure resolution.

+Prepare regular and mandated sectoral programme/project reports for management, donors and partners to keep them informed of programme progress.